Enceladus Could there be life 10 years on

 On 28 October 2015 the space probe Cassini, which has been orbiting Saturn for the last 10 years, will pass within 50 km of the surface of Saturn's moon Enceladus.
 This is an extremely close approach by an interplanetary spacecraft (by comparison the New Horizons mission only got as close as 12,500 km above the surface of Pluto) and… Continue reading Enceladus Flyby 28 Oct 2015

-Introduction Welcome to the third post from the Science Geek.
-This post continues my previous two posts and discusses how we might get to Saturn's moon Enceladus, which many scientists now believe is the most likely place in the solar system, other than the Earth, to harbour life.
-Image from NASA Types of… Continue reading How Would We Get to Enceladus ?
+Updated 10 December 2025 This post continues my previous two posts on Saturn's icy Moon Enceladus which many scientists now believe is the most likely place in the solar system, other than the Earth, to harbour life. and discusses how we might get there Image from NASA There are two possibilities . (a) the… Continue reading How Would We Get to Enceladus ? (a brief overview)

 Enceladus what kind of life ?